Email customer service at email@example.com

 Matrix Biolage Color Care Shampoo and Conditioner – $16.50 each

 This line gently cleanses while preserving color.
 It contains bee pollen, kelp and other botanical extracts that work to help maintain color.
 And it’s gentle enough for everyday use.

 This line protects color in 2 ways.
-It contains a blend of Apricot, avocado, calendula and peach to make color treated hair softer, smoother and shinier.
-And it contains an exotic botanical has been shown to prevent color fading and weakening due to UV exposure.
+It contains a blend of Apricot, avocado, calendula, and peach to make color-treated hair softer, smoother and shinier.
+And it contains an exotic botanical that has been shown to prevent color fading and weakening due to UV exposure.